-The FDIC notes that the measures detailed above could help customers recover financial strength and contribute to the health of the local community and the long-term interests of depository institutions and their customers when undertaken in a prudent manner.
+The FDIC notes that the measures detailed above could help customers recover financial strength and contribute to the health of the local community and the long term interests of strength and contribute to the health of the local community and the long-term interests of depository institutions and their customers when undertaken in a prudent manner.
 The FDIC recognizes that the needs and situation of each financial institution and its community and customers are unique.
 The actions above may not be feasible or desirable for all depository institutions and many institutions may provide additional services from those identified.